Canop/bacon/README.md

 ### Why is bacon sometimes not recomputing when I'm using (neo)vim ?

-The default write strategy of vim makes successive savings of same file not always detectable by inotify.
+The default write strategy of vim makes successive savings of the same file not always detectable by inotify.

 A solution is to add this to your init.vim file:

 	set nowritebackup

-(this doesn't prevent vim from keeping copies during editions, it just changes the behavior of the write operation)
+This doesn't prevent vim from keeping copies during editions, it just changes the behavior of the write operation.

 ### Why "bacon" ?